Kirby Snead

-Kirby Snead (born Kirby Chuck; October 7, 1994) is an American professional baseball pitcher for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut in 2021 for the Toronto Blue Jays.
+William Kirby Snead (born October 7, 1994) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Oakland Athletics, and Seattle Mariners.

 Amateur career

 Snead attended Santa Fe High School in his hometown of Alachua, Florida.
 Undrafted out of high school, he then attended the University of Florida, and played three seasons for the Florida Gators.
 In his freshman season, Snead appeared in 32 games and pitched to a 3–0 win–loss record, 2.40 earned run average (ERA), and 22 strikeouts in 411/3 innings.
 As a sophomore, Snead went 1–0 in 28 games played, and posted a 3.15 ERA and 33 strikeouts in 341/3 innings pitched.
-In his final season with the Gators, Snead made a NCAA-leading 41 relief appearances, and in 352/3 innings went 3–1 with a 2.78 ERA and 33 strikeouts.
+In his final season with the Gators, Snead made an NCAA-leading 41 relief appearances, and in 352/3 innings went 3–1 with a 2.78 ERA and 33 strikeouts.